VedantK11/vedantk.github.io/_pages/about.md

 Let's explore the mysteries of computer systems and microarchitecture together.
 Stay tuned for updates on my latest projects and insights into the world of computer science.

+## Publications
+Submitted my first work at the ACM International Conference on Architectural Support for Programming Languages and Operating Systems(ASPLOS'26)

 ## Courses
 * **CS 683** : Advanced Computer Architecture, Autumn 2023